Hired in High Season: Seasonal Labor Demand and Refugee Labor Market Integration

 I thus complement previous work by focusing on a more traditional type of low-barrier employment.
 My findings are consistent with the notion that the integration effects of low-barrier employment depend on the job quality gap between early entry jobs and the counterfactual.
 In Austria, where the overall refugee labor market is concentrated in potentially lower-barrier sectors, hospitality jobs may differ little in quality from the jobs refugees would otherwise take.
 This contrasts with the gig economy setting of \citet{degenhardtnimczik}, where the quality gap is larger and crowding-out of human capital investment is more plausible \citep{adermon2022gig}.
 The absence of both lasting employment benefits and human capital distortions in my setting is consistent with this interpretation.

 Finally, the study relates to the literature on location choice and geographic mobility of refugees.
 Recent literature has focused on the influence of local conditions on the location choice of refugees \citep{agersnap2020welfare,dustmann2024refugee,steinmayr} and migrants in general \citep{albert2022immigration}, finding that both the level of welfare benefits and local labor market conditions play a role in the decision to move away from a location.
-I provide evidence that initial but temporary employment opportunities do not affect immediate geographic relocation among refugees---isolating this effect from differences in welfare level and broader labor market differences.
+I provide evidence that initial but temporary employment opportunities do not affect whether refugees relocate after receiving freedom to move.
 The delayed relocation patterns among refugees exposed to seasonal work, however, suggest that employment duration may influence mobility timing, a finding consistent with evidence on employment-location persistence \citep{steinmayr}.
 Among the individuals who eventually relocate, likely after the season, I find no significant benefits in medium term career outcomes that would be driven by the higher initial job finding and financial resources.